NREL/pfibs/README.md

 ```
 This tells pFiBS that there will be two blocks.
 The first block will be named 'u' and contains the DOFs from subspaces 0 and 1.
 The second block is named 'p' and contains the DOFs from subspace 2.

-Now suppose the user has two VectorFunctionSpaces and wants the block solve grouped by dimension i.e., x- variables belong to the 'x' field and y- variables to the 'y' field.
+Now suppose the user has two VectorFunctionSpaces and wants the block solve grouped by dimension i.e., x- variables belong to the 'x' block and y- variables to the 'y' block.
 Thus, block_structure would be defined as:
 ```
 block_structure = [['x',[[0,0],[1,0]]],['y',[[1,0],[1,1]]]]
 ```